Chapter 3: Search techniques

 If you are trying to find a specific item from a citation and the full text is not immediately available, the library provides other options for getting access.

 Make sure you log in so you can access materials online!
-The steps for logging in may be found on the University Library’s Accessing E-Resources webpage and in the YouTube video below:
+Begin on the library website and click the Library Account link.

 Many indexes and databases include the full text of articles, but some subject-focused indexes do not.
 In these cases, there will typically be a Get it@ISU button nearby.
 Click on the button and the library’s system will check our subscriptions to access the full text of your article.